FHA Mortgage Loan Program – Federal Housing Administration

 FHA Mortgage Loan Program

 Unlike other loan programs, the FHA offers a variety of financing solutions to service the full spectrum of borrowers.
 FHA loans are not restricted to solely first-time homebuyers or borrowers with pristine credit.
 You can also refinance from a non-FHA loan to this program, this allows for borrowers to benefit the flexible terms as compared to other programs.
+You can review the FHA condo list5 you own or are interested in buying is on their list.

 Most FHA loan programs are only available through FHA approved lenders like New Century Mortgage.
 Here are a few FHA mortgage programs that New Century Mortgage clients can take advantage of: